 The right side (pictured above) is my favorite side of this dishcloth, but the wrong side below looks great too!
 When you do your edging, pick the side that you like best and then work it from that side.

-Today I have a half double and double crochet v stitch dishcloth pattern for you.
-The v stitch can be made in a number of ways, and here I rotated the rows with the half double and double crochet v stitch.
-I like the final outcome of the two different rows as it’s not too open to use for dish or washcloths.
-With that said, you could easily do all rows the same with either the half double or double crochet stitches.
+The v stitch can be made in a number of ways, and here I rotated the rows with the half double and double crochet v stitches.
+I like the final outcome of the two different rows as it adds a nice balance to the fabric.
+With that said, you could easily do all rows of the same stitch, either all with the half double or all with the double crochet v stitches.

 Half Double and Double Crochet V Stitch Dishcloth

 - Yarn: Bernat Handicrafter Cotton (Worsted Weight (#4) – 100% Cotton – 1.75 oz / 50g – 80yds / 73 m – 1 ball)

 - Finished Size: 6.25" by 6.25" without an edging.

 - Hdc V-st: (hdc, ch 1, hdc) in designated ch or sp.